datastaxdevs/workshop-introduction-to-nosql/README.md

 ```

 > Notice that all three rows are "filled with data", despite the second of the insertions above skipping the `user_email` and `user_name` columns:
-> this is because these are **static columns** (i.e. associated to the whole partition) and in this case their value had been written already.
+> this is because these are **static columns** (i.e. associated to the whole partition) and their value had been written already in the first insertion.

 #### Read by primary key